matwilso/matwilso.github.io/_posts/gpt-sim.md

 out of this by chance, over billions of years.
 I see no obvious reason that these specific types of AI training processes can't do something equally impressive using a different objective and pressure, given enough effort and development + training time (much less than billions of years).
-And the AI training is way more straight-to-the-point --- predicting the future probably puts a more direct pressure on intelligence capabilities.
+And the AI training seems more straight-to-the-point --- predicting the future probably puts a more direct pressure on intelligence capabilities.
 Plus, AI benefits from bootstrapping off human artefacts and ingenuity.

 These types of arguments have been floating around for awhile.